A Non-Spherical Model for the Solar Coronal Magnetic Field: Results

 This comparison clearly demonstrates that the height of the source surface plays a key role in determining the modeled magnetic structure: models with a lower source surface allow the negative–positive–negative source regions to open, whereas models with a higher source surface prevent magnetic flux from the central positive region from extending outward.
 Moreover, in NSPF models, the NSSS tends to form a concave shape beneath the base of streamers (see the silver boundary at the west limb in Fig. \ref{fig: model_vs_euvhi}g), allowing more open magnetic flux to extend into interplanetary space and modulating their morphology as well.
 As a result, the locations of polarity reversals—corresponding to the dense helmet-streamer rays—in the NSPF model with $R_{\mathrm{ini}}=2.2\ R_{\odot}$ provide the best match to the observed coronal rays, even though the true magnetic topology cannot be uniquely diagnosed from white-light observations alone.

-A magnified comparison between the EUV images and the modeled magnetic loops in the lower corona for the NSPF model with $R_{\mathrm{ini}}=2.2\ R_{\odot}$ and the PFSS + PFCS model with $R_{\mathrm{SS}}=1.5\ R_{\odot}$ is shown in Figs. \ref{fig: model_vs_euvhi}h and \ref{fig: model_vs_euvhi}g, revealing that the loop heights in the NSPF model provide a better match to the EUV observations in the northern polar area.
+A magnified comparison between the EUV images and the modeled magnetic loops in the lower corona for the NSPF model with $R_{\mathrm{ini}}=2.2\ R_{\odot}$ and the PFSS + PFCS model with $R_{\mathrm{SS}}=1.5\ R_{\odot}$ is shown in Figs. \ref{fig: model_vs_euvhi}h and \ref{fig: model_vs_euvhi}g.
+For the region near the north poles, the NSPF models produce lower loops then PFSS models (overplotted as yellow arcs), resulting open field lines with multiple polarities.
 The NSPF model produces more complex topologies near the northern pole, where NSSS particularly lowers down and allows multiple small coronal holes to produce open field lines extending into the heliosphere (Fig. \ref{fig: model_vs_euvhi}g).